eledon/Real-vs-Fake-Job-Postings-Prediction/README.md

 - When model performance is close, **explainability and domain knowledge** guide model selection.

 This insight confirmed our choice of **Logistic Regression** as the final model — not just for its recall and performance, but because its behavior **aligned more intuitively with EDA** and was easier to justify to stakeholders.

 ---
+## 🎯 General Conclusion

+This project explored the challenge of classifying job postings as real or fake using natural language processing and machine learning techniques.
+By combining text-based features (TF-IDF, word count) with structured metadata, we developed models that help identify potentially fraudulent listings.

+We trained and evaluated three models — **Logistic Regression**, **SVM**, and **XGBoost** — with a strong focus on **recall**, given the importance of detecting fake postings to protect users.
+After extensive tuning and performance comparison, **Logistic Regression** was selected as the final model due to its strong recall, consistent generalization, and interpretability.

+### ✅ Answers to Research Questions

+1. **Can we accurately classify job postings as real or fake?**
+   Yes.
+All three models achieved high classification performance, with accuracies near or above 96% and solid recall for the fake class — the most challenging target.

+2. **What patterns and features differentiate fake from real job posts?**
+   Real postings tend to be longer and use more specific job-related language.
+In contrast, fake postings often use vague or overly generic terms like “opportunity” or “hiring.”
+EDA and SHAP analysis revealed that certain words and the overall length of the post are strong indicators of authenticity.

+3. **How do the models make their predictions?**
+   Using SHAP explainability, we visualized how individual features influenced predictions.
+The most impactful features included keywords like “team,” “client,” and “user,” as well as `word_count`.
+The models learned different patterns from the same data — highlighting the importance of aligning model behavior with domain knowledge when making a final selection.

+---

+This analysis demonstrates how machine learning can support automated fraud detection in job platforms and reinforces the value of combining predictive performance with interpretability to guide ethical and effective decision-making.

+---